Ukeme-Edet/Ukeme-Edet/README.md

 ![MasterHead](https://user-images.githubusercontent.com/74038190/213910845-af37a709-8995-40d6-be59-724526e3c3d7.gif)

 <h1 align="center">Hi 👋, I'm Ukeme Edet</h1>
 <h3 align="center">A dedicated backend engineer and software engineering student at ALX and Unilag 🎓.
-Specializing in Python, Flask, FastAPI, and Angular, I focus on building robust APIs to drive impactful solutions 🚀.
-Let’s connect and share ideas on #WebDev, #BackendEngineering, and #OpenSource! 🌍</h3>
+Specializing in Python, Flask, FastAPI, and Angular.</h3>

 # 💫 About Me:
 🌱 I’m currently learning Microservices and GraphQL<br><br>👨‍💻 All of my projects are available at https://ukeme-edet.github.io/My-Resume<br><br>💬 Ask me about Flask, FastAPI and anything Backend<br><br>📫 How to reach me ukemeeded2207@gmail.com